Revlon, beauty icon in crowded market, files for bankruptcy | Loop Jamaica

 The global supply chain disruptions that are hobbling hundreds of international companies in recent months were too much for Revlon, which barely escaped bankruptcy in late 2020 by persuading bondholders to extend its maturing debt.

-There may be more corporate restructurings in the consumer products sector ahead with the threat of an economic recession and the rising costs of borrowing money.
+There may be more corporate restructuring in the consumer products sector ahead with the threat of a recession and the rising costs of borrowing money.

-Revlon said Thursday that upon court approval, it expects to receive $575 million in financing from its existing lenders, which will allow it to keep its day-to-day operations running.
+Revlon said Thursday that upon court approval, it expects to receive US$575m in financing from its existing lenders, which will allow it to keep its day-to-day operations running.

-Her father, billionaire Ron Perelman, backs the company through MacAndrews & Forbes, which acquired the business through a hostile takeover in the late 1980s.
+Her father, billionaire Ron Perelman, backs the company through MacAndrews & Forbes, which acquired the business through a hostile takeover in 1985.
 Revlon went public in 1996.

-Perelman said that demand for its products remain strong, but its “challenging capital structure” offered limited ability to navigate.
+Perelman said that demand for its products remains strong, but its “challenging capital structure” offered limited ability to navigate.

 During its heyday in the 20th century, Revlon trailed only Avon in sales.
 It now holds the 22nd spot among cosmetics makers, according to a recent ranking by fashion trade journal WWD.